 It is crucial to deal with any stains that occur on your carpets as soon as possible.
 The longer a stain sits on your carpet without being cleaned, the more difficult it is to remove.
 Many stains can be blotted up with a towel and water if you get to them before they dry.
 Otherwise, use a purpose-built carpet stain remover and follow the directions on the bottle.

 BritePro clients have access to free, lifetime bottles of spot remover.
-If you run out of spotter, give us a call and we’ll drop off a new bottle to you as soon as we are in your area.
+If you run out of spotter, contact us and we’ll drop off a new bottle to you as soon as we are in your area.

 - Cleaning And Applying Carpet Protector Regularly